openstack/openstack-manuals/doc/admin-guide/source/shared_file_systems_key_concepts.rst

 ``Share type`` is an abstract collection of criteria used to characterize ``shares``.
 They are most commonly used to create a hierarchy of functional capabilities.
 This hierarchy represents tiered storage services levels.
-For example, a cloud administrator might define a premium ``share type`` that indicates a greater level of performance than a basic ``share type``.
+For example, an administrator might define a premium ``share type`` that indicates a greater level of performance than a basic ``share type``.
 Premium represents the best performance level.